-The U.S. Bureau of Labor Statistics predicts 30% job growth for all cardiovascular technology positions between 2012 and 2022, which is much faster than average.
+The U.S. Bureau of Labor Statistics predicts 10% job growth for cardiovascular technologists and technicians between 2016 and 2026, which is faster than average.
 It is likely that positions will increase for cardiac monitor technicians as well, but these techs can significantly improve their marketability and income by learning other related procedures.
-The median salary for a cardiac monitor technician was $31,207 in February 2014, according to Salary.com.
+The median salary for a monitor technician was $35,010 in March 2019, according to Salary.com.

 Alternate Career Options

 Here are some examples of alternative career options: